18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-travel-card.md

 [Back to Last Step](/first-time-travel-get-in-concur-pre-olu) [Next to Complete Concur Profile](/first-time-travel-complete-concur-profile)

-A GSA Travel card will help you pay for lodging, taxis and other miscellaneous expenses while on your trip.
+A GSA travel card will help you pay for lodging, taxis, and other miscellaneous expenses while on your trip.

 While new employees may travel without one, it is required that everyone at 18F has one as soon as possible.

-### 1. Complete Card Training
+### 1. Complete card training

 _Est. time: 60 minutes_